KristjanTammekivi/Haredo/README.md

 When a queue doesn't have a name (when you pass either empty string / null / undefined as a name), RabbitMQ generates a name starting with the prefix `amq.` for it automatically.
 As queues starting with that prefix are reserved, trying to assert it will result in an error.
-Because of this the setup phase of queues that have that name will not be automatically set up.
+For this reason, when a connection is closed and queue is perishable (either it is non-durable, exclusive, has an expiry or autoDelete), the queue's name is wiped and a new name will be assigned after setup finishes.

 ## Notes